 You may be familiar with haggis, the iconic dish of Scotland, traditionally accompanied by tatties or mashed potatoes in English.
 But have you ever wondered about its lesser-known partner, the mysterious "neeps"?

-"Neeps" is simply the Scot's term for swede, a hearty winter vegetable often utilized in soups and stews.
-In the Scottish vernacular, you might also encounter the word "nips," a more intuitive abbreviation of "turnips."
-Preparing neeps can be labour-intensive, as it involves peeling, chopping, boiling, and mashing the resilient root vegetable.
+"Neeps" is simply the Scots word for swede, a winter root vegetable often used in soups and stews.
+In some parts of Scotland you might also hear the word "nips," a more intuitive shortening of "turnips."
+Preparing neeps can be hard work, as it involves peeling, chopping, boiling, and mashing the tough root vegetable.
 But the result is well worth the effort.

 Way back in 2009, a few days before my wedding, my English relatives arrived in Scotland, keen to experience a "Scottish Wedding".
 They hesitantly asked will Haggis be on the menu for the wedding meal... a nice suggestion, I thought, but I replied in the finest doric, "Nae this time, but ye canna beat a plate a Haggis Neeps and Tatties".
 Bewilderment followed, "...what are neeps?" they asked.